Where to Put Garage Items During an Epoxy Floor Job

 If you put your stuff back too soon, you will dent the coating, leave permanent impressions, or scar the finish.

-Common Places to Store Your Stuff
+Common Places to Store Your Items

 After the Floor Is Completed